radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/rules/actions.md

 6. Select **Insert** to close the Rule Builder.
 7. Select **Save**.

-## Configure Input Conditions for Target Attributes
+## Configure input conditions for target attributes

 The default is "None" meaning that no special checking of the input value(s) is performed prior to setting it for the target attribute.
 Depending on the type of target system you are synchronizing to, you may need to treat null or empty values differently.
 You may also want to set a default value if the input value(s) is null or empty.
 The options are described in the following table.